hunteramesbury/LSTM-Stock-Predictor/README.md

 # LTSM-Stock-Predictor

-Using Tensorflows LTSM models to help predict closing prices of securities.
+This project intention was to practice Tensorflows LTSM models to help predict the next day closing prices.